W. T. Giele

 When activated, VINCIA replaces the internal PYTHIA parton

-is performed as usual in PYTHIA, with the Lund string fragmentation
+is performed with the usual Lund string fragmentation

 the same function is called on the VINCIA object.